joshuarreid/SmartBot/README.md

   <img width="300" src="https://github.com/joshuarreid/SmartBot/blob/master/SmartBot.gif" />
 </p>

-## Documentation

-### Bot

-#### Bot.py
-The bot class is what the main program calls.
-It listens to the messages in the groupchat waiting for a command to be called.

-##### Methods

-* listen(self)
-** Listens for commands in the chat by retrieving the message after the most previous one.
-After it refreshes (2 second intervals), if a new message is sent in the groupchat it checks if there is a !{command} present.
-If a command is present inside the message, it calls the command handler to execute the command.

 ## LastFm API Wrapper Implementation
-Currently the SmartBot project implements [Statify](https://github.com/joshuarreid/Statify) to give some Last.Fm functionality.
-The current **commands** that utilize Statify are:
+Currently the SmartBot project implements my [LastFm-API-Wrapper](https://github.com/joshuarreid/LastFm-API-Wrapper) to give some Last.Fm functionality.
+The current **commands** that utilize LastFm-API-Wrapper are:
 * !musiclastyear - fetches the tracks the user listened to within the same hour one year ago.
 * !recentlyplayed - fetches the tracks the user listened to in the past 24 hours.
 * !toptracks *{week, month, year}* - fetches the users most played tracks.